best-rucking-gear-combat-sports

 A Regular Backpack (Best for Beginners)

 The only thing to watch for is structure.
 If the bag is too soft, the weight can shift around and become uncomfortable.
+Look for something with padded shoulder straps that are fully adjustable, and if possible, find a backpack for rucking that also has a waist and/or chest strap to help stabilize the weight.

 Upgraded Rucking Packs (Optional)